Tom Guiry: Early life

 Guiry was born in Toms River, New Jersey, and attended St. Gregory the Great school in Hamilton Township, Mercer County, New Jersey from kindergarten through eighth grade, and then high school at Notre Dame High School in Lawrenceville, New Jersey.

 Career

-Guiry's most notable appearances were in The Sandlot, U-571, The Mudge Boy, Black Hawk Down, Mystic River, and The Four Diamonds.
+Guiry's most notable appearances were in The Sandlot (1993), Lassie (1994), The Four Diamonds (1995), U-571 (2000), The Mudge Boy (2003), Black Hawk Down (2001), Mystic River (2003), Black Irish (2007) and The Revenant (2015).
 He played Jimmy Donnelly on the NBC drama The Black Donnellys.

 Personal life

 In 2009, Guiry married his wife, Janelle, at the Crown Reef in Myrtle Beach, South Carolina.
 In August 2013, he was arrested at George Bush Intercontinental Airport in Houston, Texas, for allegedly head-butting a police officer after he was told he was too drunk to board a flight.
-On June 2, 2024, Guiry was arrested in Horry County, South Carolina for throwing a dumbbell that weighed 35 lb onto a neighbor's Jeep and going to a man’s door with a knife, according to a police report.
+On June 2, 2024, Guiry was arrested in Horry County, South Carolina for throwing a dumbbell that weighed 35 lb onto a neighbor's Jeep.